-Our Compensation Committee is currently comprised of three independent directors, Mr. Fitzgerald, Mr. Greenwood and Dr. Cohen.
-Mr. Fitzgerald currently serves as the chairperson of the Compensation Committee.
+Our Compensation Committee currently comprises three independent directors, David Greenwood, Albion Fitzgerald and Misha Petkevich.
+Mr. Greenwood currently serves as the chairperson of the Compensation Committee.
 In fulfilling the duties outlined in its charter, the Compensation Committee, among other things, is responsible for: